salemove/freddy/README.md

 To resolve this problem *freddy* uses a thread pool for running concurrent responders.
 The thread pool is shared between *tap_into* and *respond_to* callbacks and the default size is 4.
 The thread pool size can be configured by passing the configuration option *max_concurrency*.

+Note that while it is possible to use *deliver_with_response* inside a *respond_to* block, it is not possible to use another *respond_to* block inside a different *respond_to* block.

-Note that other configuration options for freddy users such as pool sizes for DB connections need to match or exceed *max_concurrency* to avoid running out of resources.
+Note also that other configuration options for freddy users such as pool sizes for DB connections need to match or exceed *max_concurrency* to avoid running out of resources.

 Read more from <http://rubybunny.info/articles/concurrency.html>.

 ## Credits